 Not:

-Here’s a structure you can reuse for almost any email marketing campaign:
+Here’s an email template structure you can reuse for almost any email marketing campaign:

 This works for campaign management because it stays consistent across future campaigns.